expo/fyi/firebase-js-auth-setup.md

-# Recommended Additional Setup for Firebase Authentication (JS SDK)
+# Recommended Additional Setup for Firebase Authentication
-Authentication with the Firebase JS SDK will work in your Expo app, but you may notice that your auth session is not persisted between app reloads.
-This is because Firebase Auth defaults to the in-memory persistence manager.
+With the release of [Firebase JS SDK `v10.0.0`](https://npmjs.com/firebase), React Native Persistence is now built directly into the library.
+If you are using any version **above** `v10.0.0` of Firebase JS SDK, you **do not need to follow any of the steps on this page**.

+If you are using a version below `v10.0.0` of the SDK, follow the steps described in this guide.

 ## Switching to the React Native Persistence Manager
 The Firebase JS SDK has a persistence manager that uses local storage in React Native.
 You can update your initialization code as such: